DavidGomez-dev/wenospeakamericano/index.md

     description: "units sold"
 paralax_row1:
   - image_path: /assets/images/chaplinpuntos-banner.jpg
-    title: "«In the United States you will have to baptize yourself again»"
+    title: "«In the United States you will have to rename yourself again»"
     excerpt: Learn why in this incredible guide.
 paralax_row2:
   - image_path: /assets/images/ebook_bill_banner.jpg
     title: "«Go Big or Go Home»"
-    excerpt: Buy the best guide that has been written to emigrate to the United States.
+    excerpt: Order the best guide that has been written to immigrating to the United States.
 paralax_row3:
   - image_path: /assets/images/jonnycase_banner.jpg
     title: "«Never, never, never accept the first price they offer you»"